wendahere/JAWS/path/to/Sean.md

 There were two problems:
 1. It does not charge properly as the batteries will discharge to charge the other battery and it will keep doing this as the voltage levels are different
 2. It does not output 8V and the voltage was always decreasing.
 It also does not have current flowing through when it is at active mode.
+(This it

 I tried to make another design but to no avail until I saw an idea for the circuit, Vincent, a classmate from another group(his team blog [here](https://github.com/hamtamSP/JAV2)), the circuit looked like this:
 ![WhatsApp Image 2020-02-20 at 15 03 25](https://user-images.githubusercontent.com/43029229/74909412-3637b400-53f3-11ea-904d-52b3d271b2d3.jpeg)
 The circuit could output 8V and also charge by just a flick of a switch and it works!
 I decided to impement the circuit into our design